chrisbresten/gwtda/README.md

 ```

-put the auth info into the fine `.env`
+put the auth info into the flne `.env`